Stadt-Geschichte-Basel/sgb-theme/README.md

     mainfont: 'Your Custom Font'
 ```

+If necessary, Stadt.Geschichte.Basel design guidelines recommend [Crimson Pro](https://fonts.google.com/specimen/Crimson+Pro) as an alternative font with an open license.

 ### Analytics Configuration

 The theme includes [Plausible Analytics](https://plausible.io/) configured for the Stadt.Geschichte.Basel domain by default.
 You can customize or disable this in your project's `_quarto.yml`: